Wittline/optimizing-public-transportation/README.md

-# Optimizing public Transportation
+# Monitoring the status of public Transportation with Apache Kafka
-Streaming event pipeline around Apache Kafka and its ecosystem. we will build an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time, using public data from the Chicago Transit Authority
+We will build an Streaming event pipeline around Kafka and its ecosystem that allows us to simulate and display the status of train lines in real time, using public data from the Chicago Transit Authority.